jiayihoffman/jiayihoffman.github.io/_posts/2024-11-18-DroidVision-RC.md

 Now we have the camera configured to work with the Raspberry Pi, we are ready for video streaming.
 With video streaming, there are two popular options: UV4L and GStreamer.
 I tried both, and here are my observations:

 **UV4L** is explicitly designed for Raspberry Pi and has a smaller user base.
 It is simpler to set up on the older version of Raspberry Pi for basic WebRTC streaming.
 I used UV4L on Raspberry Pi OS "Buster" for WebRTC streaming.
-However, UV4L does not work with the latest Raspberry Pi OS, "Bookworm."
+However, UV4L does not work with the latest Raspberry Pi OS "Bookworm".
 Installing UV4L on the latest Raspberry Pi OS leads to packaging errors.

 **GStreamer** is highly flexible.
 Construct pipelines give the user precise control over video processing, encoding, and transmission.
 Therefore, GStreamer typically outperforms UV4L in complex video streaming and processing scenarios.
 GStreamer supports a wide range of protocols, has a large, active community, and is widely used across different platforms.